Hyundai Ioniq Electric reliability & safety

 |Euro NCAP rating||Adult protection rating||Child safety rating||Safety assist rating|

-With its roster of airbags including front, side, curtain and driver’s knee units, the car has been awarded a good 91% adult occupant safety rating, with 80% for children and 70% for pedestrians.
+With a plethora of airbags on the front, side, curtain and by the driver’s knees, the Ioniq achieves an excellent 89% adult protection rating, with 80% for child protection and 70% for pedestrian protection.

-You get a couple of extra features with Premium SE spec – namely blind-spot and cross-traffic monitoring – but Hyundai is to be applauded for making the most useful features part of the standard specification.
+The top-of-the-range Premium SE trim adds blind-spot detection, lane-following assistance and rear cross-traffic alert systems, although Hyundai should be applauded for making the most useful features part of the entry-level Premium package.